Tenchunky/Getting-and-Cleaning-Data/Codebook.md

   * 'train_subjects' (7352x1) contains the subject's identifier number for each training.
   * 'train_labels' (7352x1) contains the activity identifier number for each training.
   * 'train' (7352x561) contains the training data set of 7352 observations.
-     # Load the necessary libraries
-     library(dplyr)

-     # Load activity and feature labels.
-     activity_labels <- read.table(file = "UCI-HAR-Dataset/activity_labels.txt")
-     feature_labels <- read.table(file = "UCI-HAR-Dataset/features.txt")

-     # Load test data set.
-     test_subject <- read.table(file = "UCI-HAR-Dataset/test/subject_test.txt")
-     test_activity <- read.table(file = "UCI-HAR-Dataset/test/y_test.txt")
-     test <- read.table(file = "UCI-HAR-Dataset/test/X_test.txt")

-     # Load training data set.
-     train_subject <- read.table(file = "UCI-HAR-Dataset/train/subject_train.txt")
-     train_activity <- read.table(file = "UCI-HAR-Dataset/train/y_train.txt")
-     train <- read.table(file = "UCI-HAR-Dataset/train/X_train.txt")

-# Step 2: Merge the test and training sets to create one data set.
-Appropriately labels the data set with
+2. Merge the test and training sets with their corresponding activity and subject using `cbind()` and then merge the resulting data sets to create one data set using `rbind()`.
-# descriptive variable names and use descriptive activity names to name the activities in the data set
-     # Add activity and subject columns to the left of 'test' and 'train' (cbind) and then merge the
-     # results and  save to 'merged' (rbind).
-     merged <- rbind(cbind(test_activity, test_subject, test), cbind(train_activity, train_subject, train))

-     # Label the columns with descriptive variable names 'activity', 'subject' and those loaded from
+3. Appropriately labels the data set with descriptive variable names using `colnames()` loaded from 'feature_labels'.
-     # 'feature_labels'
-     colnames(merged) <- c("activity", "subject", as.character(feature_labels[,2]))

-     # Use descriptive activity names by replacing 'merged$activity' column which contains the activity
-     # identifier number with the corresponding descriptive variable name in activity_labels[,2].
+4. Use descriptive activity names by replacing the activity column which contains the activity identifier number with the corresponding descriptive variable name 'activity_labels'.
-     merged$activity <- activity_labels[merged$activity,2]

-# Step 3: Extracts only the measurements on the mean and standard deviation for each measurement.
-     # Create 'merged_filter' which contains TRUE/FALSE depending on whether the column contains mean
-     # or standard deviation.
-The "\\" in grepl indicates exact match with no spaces in between.
-     merged_filter <- grepl("mean\\(\\)|std\\(\\)",colnames(merged))

-     # Replace with TRUE for the columns containing activity and subject.
-     merged_filter[1:2] <- TRUE

-     # Create a subset 'merged_subset' that only contains the required columns.
-     merged_subset <- merged[,merged_filter]

-# Step 4: From the data set in step 3, creates a second, independent tidy data set with the average of
-# each variable for each activity and each subject.
-     # Group 'merged_subset" by activity and subject and save to 'tidy_data'
-     tidy_data <- group_by(merged_subset, activity, subject)
+5. Extracts only the measurements on the mean and standard deviation for each measurement by creating a 'merged_filter' variable which contains TRUE/FALSE depending on whether the column contains activity, subject, mean or standard deviation. `grepl()` is used to perform this for mean and standard deviation and "\\" operator is used to perform exact match with no spaces in between.
+This variable is then used to choose the required subset of the data set created in step 4.

-     # Find the average of each variable for each activity and each subject and save to and replace
+6. A second independent tidy data set with the average of each variable for each activity and each subject is created by first grouping the data set created in step 5 using `group_by()` and then using `summarise_each()` to apply `mean()` to each column excluding grouping variables.
+Note that library(dplyr) has been loaded for these operations
-     # 'tidy_data'. summarise_each() from dplyr applies one or more functions to one or more column while
-     # excluding grouping variables. library(dplyr)
-     tidy_data <- summarise_each(tidy_data,funs(mean))

-     # Save 'merged_subset' to file
-     write.table(x = tidy_data, file = "tidy_data.txt", row.names = FALSE)
+7. The output in step 6 is then saved to file 'tidy_data.txt' using `write.table()`